Architecture

 instance["Team Repo Instance<br><small>Project-specific knowledge, issues, runtime state</small>"]

-cli -->|"bm init"| instance
+disk -->|"bm init"| instance

 Layer examples